 The Braun MQ777 is passable at making almond butter.
 Although it can create an almond butter that's smooth and spreadable, it still leaves behind whole almonds that haven't been blended, even after several minutes.

 This blender is disappointing at making smoothies.
 It does a fairly good job of chopping up kale but there are still some parts of the leaf that aren't fully processed.
 It also produces a slightly foamy smoothie as the open design of the immersion blender can add a lot of air into your drink.
+For an immersion blender that makes a better smoothie, check out the Breville Control Grip.

 This immersion blender doesn't have an additional jar.